Of model completeness and algebraic groups: Introduction

+Any interpretability functor takes elementary embeddings into elementary embeddings.
+However, such a functor \emph{need not} preserve the model completeness of structures (for example, $\Qq_p$ is a model complete field, but the group $\Qq_p^*$ is not model complete).
+In this paper, we consider a particular case when the interpretability functor comes either from a semisimple algebraic group or the corresponding ``Chevalley group''.
+It is worth noticing that (to our knowledge) not many examples of infinite model complete groups are known besides the commutative ones.
+Nick Ramsey have pointed out to us that the only known examples of non-commutative infinite model complete groups are extraspecial groups (see e.g. \cite[Theorem 3.2]{baudneo}) which are still 2-nilpotent, so they are ``very close'' to commutative groups.
+Therefore, our paper gives in particular first examples of model complete infinite simple groups.

+In the previous version of this paper, interpreting a field within an algebraic group was used in an essential way.
+We avoid it in this version using a model-theoretic trick suggested to us by Will Johnson (see Theorem \ref{will}).
+Still, such interpretations continue to be an interesting research direction in model theory starting from the work of Simon Thomas in the case of ``Chevalley group'' (see \cite{thomasthesis}).
+Later, Ali Nesin achieved this for $\text{SO}_3(\Rr)$ in~\cite{NESIN1989}.
+A similar result is obtained in \cite{NesinPillay91}, in Theorem 1.1 from \cite{PePiSe}, and more recently in \cite{segtent}.

+To highlight our result, in Theorem \ref{finalprod}, we show that homomorphisms between simply connected semisimple algebraic groups decompose into a field homomorphism part and an algebraic isogeny part.
+Proposition \ref{mainmulti} provides the elementarity of group maps induced by several field maps.
+Finally, Theorem \ref{subgroup} gives a result about extensions of automorphisms of finite commutative groups.
+Having all of that on board, we can prove the Main Theorem (Theorem \ref{sscomm}) about the model completeness of the groups $G(K)$ and $G(K)'$, where $G$ is a split semisimple algebraic group over a model complete field $K$.
+In this proof, we treat the (much easier) ``Chevalley case'' $G(K)'$ first and then use it (as well as some other methods) to show the model completeness of $G(K)$.

-The main text is divided into 3 sections: in Section 2 we recall definitions and classical facts from model theory and algebraic groups and in Section 3 we obtain the main result, i.e. model completeness of (simply connected) semi-simple algebraic groups.
+The main text is divided into two sections.
+In Section 2, we recall definitions and classical facts from model theory and the theory of algebraic groups, as well as prove the necessary intermediate results outlined above.
+In Section 3 we obtain the main result about model completeness of groups coming from semisimple split algebraic groups.

-The authors would like to thank Zo\'e Chatzidakis, Lou van den Dries, Aleksander Ivanov, Tomasz Rzepecki, Katrin Tent, and Martin Ziegler for various discussions on this paper.
-As each of the authors of this paper works in a different place, the work was conducted during meetings in many places (M\"{u}nster, Singapore, Sirince, South Bend, Luminy, Wrocław).
-The final steps were discussed during the Simons Semester STRUCTURES (Poland, Autumn 2023).
-We would like to thank the members of the model theory group in Wroc{\l}aw for their constructive remarks during the talk of P.K. at the model theory seminars at Wroc{\l}aw University
+The authors would like to thank Zo\'e Chatzidakis, Philip Dittmann, Lou van den Dries, Martin Hils, Aleksander Ivanov, Franziska Jahnke, Will Johnson, Nick Ramsey, Tomasz Rzepecki, Katrin Tent, and Martin Ziegler for various discussions on this paper.
+As each of the authors of this paper works in a different place, the work was conducted during meetings in many places (Beijing, Luminy, M\"{u}nster, Singapore, Sirince, South Bend, Wrocław).
+We would like to thank the members of the model theory group in Wroc{\l}aw for their constructive remarks during the talks of P.K. at the model theory seminars at Wroc{\l}aw University.